Aazarus/quant_spa/README.md

 ___________________________________________
-Based on 'Practical Quantitative Finance With ASP.NET Core and Angular' by DR. Xu
+Based on 'Practical Quantitative Finance With ASP.NET Core and Angular' by Dr. Xu